 In the early years of Christianity, Anatolia was one of the regions where the apostles spread Christianity.
 For this reason, ancient cities of Anatolia such as Ephesus and Antioch are on the pilgrimage route of Christians.
 Another place that Christians want to see in Turkey is Cappadocia and its cave monasteries.
 These monasteries are from the Byzantine period when monastic life was at its peak in Cappadocia.

-An important cleric named St. Basil came from Cappadocia, which is the main subject of our website.
-St. Basil, who lived in the same period as the other saints listed above, was born in 330 in Caesarea (Kayseri).
-Bringing a new discipline to the early monastery life, Saint Basil is highly respected in churches all over the world, especially in the Orthodox Christian church.
+Saint Basil, one of the three important saints mentioned in the upper line, was born in Caesarea (Kayseri) in 330.
+Bringing a new discipline to the early monastery life, Saint Basil the Great is highly respected in churches all over the world, especially in the Orthodox Christian church.

 First Examples of Christian Monasticism

 The spread of Christianity began with Jesus’ death in 30s.
 The apostles went to the prominent cities of the ancient world, spreading Christianity.
 St. Peter, the most important apostle of Jesus, founded the Cave Church of Saint Peter in Antioch.
 St. John came to Ephesus with the Virgin Mary.
 Today, the house of the Virgin Mary and St. John’s Basilica can still be seen in Ephesus.